contra/contra-interview-assessment/README.md

 ## Choose your own adventure

+**Software Engineers**:

 We have split our technical assessment into a backend assessment and frontend assessment -- you are free to choose which one you'd like to complete.
 While everyone we hire is full-stack, we want every candidate to play to their strengths and past experiences -- we recommend choosing the assessment at which you'll be the most successful.
 Show us what you've got!

 Within the backend and frontend folder you will find a `README.md` that outlines the technical assessment, criteria and setup steps.

+**Platform Reliability Engineers**:

+While the PRE role will have you working with frontend and backend code, we would like you to complete the backend assessment so we can get a deeper understanding of your backend software engineering experience.

 ## Repository Setup Instructions